-If the health service organisation does not have a specialist palliative care service, develop agreements to seek advice from, and make referrals to, specialist palliative care providers in nearby health services or in the community.
+If the health service organisation does not have a specialist palliative care service, develop agreements to seek advice from, and make referrals to, specialist palliative care providers in nearby health service organisations or in the community.

-In some cases, specialist palliative care advice may be limited to telephone support or videoconferencing.
+For small hospitals and MPSs, specialist palliative care advice may be limited to telephone support or videoconferencing.
 Such advice can be a source of primary information or a valuable sounding board to help make decisions about a patient's management.
 Develop clear guidelines indicating when and how to seek such advice.